nguyentd92/quan-ly-phong-kham/README.md

 This project use GulpJS config tasks for building client project and copy dist files to public/client, rewrite client.blade.php

 ## Tutorials
-- For watching mode with back-end, run `npm run watch` at dir `client`, then run php server, client app will be in watching mode and auto sync to server front-end.
 - In development, run `npm run build-dev` at dir `client`, then run php server, client app will build and copy to server with dev config.
 - For deploying, run `npm run build-prod` at dir `client`, then run php server, client app will build and copy to server with prod config